TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.computevirtualmachines/stalesdkrecommendation-public.md

   "longDescription": "We have identified operations under this subscription using outdated SDK versions.
-We recommend switching to the latest SDK version, which might involve changes to your existing codebase, to obtain improved security and performance.", "potentialBenefits": "Improved security, performance, data resiliency, and support for new features.", "displayLabel": "Update your current SDK version to the most recent version", "tip": "Regularly update your SDK versions to prevent security issues and access new features.", "supportedSDKLanguages": [".Net", "Java", "JavaScript", "Python"], "actions": [{
+We recommend switching to the latest SDK version, which might involve changes to your existing codebase, to obtain improved security and performance.", "potentialBenefits": "Improved security, performance, data resiliency, and support for new features.", "displayLabel": "Update your current SDK version to the most recent version", "tip": "Regularly update your SDK versions to prevent security issues and access new features.
+Edit", "supportedSDKLanguages": [".Net", "Java", "JavaScript", "Python"], "actions": [{
                     "actionId": "0a71357b-bf25-439e-8e69-6bc1538279ae",